 Read more about constructors: Types of Constructors in C#

-What is the purpose to create a private constructor within a class?
+Q: What is the use of a private constructor in C#?

-In C#, the constructor is a special method of the class used to initialize the data members of a new object.
+In C#, the Constructor is a special class method used to initialize data members of a class.
 The constructor name is the same as the class name and is automatically called when the class instance is created.

 In C#, a sealed class can’t be inherited, but it can be instantiated.
 A class with a private constructor, on the other hand, cannot be inherited or instantiated due to its protection level.